Gender Inclusive Housing (GIH) Frequently Asked QuestionsHow was GIH created at NAU?

 In addition, the establishment of the Office of LGBTQA Resources and Support and hiring of associated staff prior to the beginning of Fall Semester 2011 gave disparate campus and community entities an organizing and unifying voice to articulate the needs of their constituency.

-GIH was established Fall 2012 and after consultation with GIH residents, along with continued demand, has been renewed and expanded for the 2013-2014 academic year.
+GIH was established Fall 2012 and after consultation with GIH residents, along with continued demand, has been renewed and expanded.

 Currently, at least 148 public and private schools in the United States have GIH or a policy that supports this option.
 Research conducted with similar public institutions with Gender Inclusive Housing options indicated limited concerns regarding GIH implementation.
 The most common concern has come from parents asking whether students would be placed in the community without requesting it.
 No increase in undesirable behavior (by students within or outside the community) was reported by any school with whom we communicated.
 How will this compare to other specialized living communities (e.g. 24 hour quiet, Greek Life, Honors, residential Learning Communities)?